charukeerthi/DataScience_Task_GRIP21/README.md

  <h1 align="center">Data Science and Business Analytics (GRIPoctober21)</h1>
  <p align="center"> By - Charukeerthi N Bhavikatti

- - Task1 - Predict the percentage of student based on the no. of study hours.
-Dataset link for Task1- http://bit.ly/w-data
+ - Task 1 - Predict the percentage of student based on the no. of study hours.
+Dataset link for Task 1 - http://bit.ly/w-data

- - Task2 - From the given 'Iris' Dataset, predict the optimum number of cluster and represent it visually.
-Dataset link for Task2- https://bit.ly/3kXTdox
+ - Task 2 - From the given 'Iris' Dataset, predict the optimum number of cluster and represent it visually.
+Dataset link for Task 2 - https://bit.ly/3kXTdox
  </p>
 </p>